crwainstock/fe-mentor-3-column-preview-card/README.md

 I'm not sure what's up with the Front End Mentor preview.
 When my submission was made, a preview is generated showing the my solution compared to the image from the brief.
 It looks like this:
 ![front end mentor preview](./fe%20mentor%20preview.gif)

+But, that's not what the live version or my local version looks like.
+I'm not sure what's going on with that. 🤔

 ## 👀 Demo & Live Version

 Check out the live version of this component [here](https://gleaming-starburst-bd6e26.netlify.app/).